itheaks/NeuroNinga/README.md

 ## Features

-1. **Login/First Page**: Upon launching the app, users are greeted with a login page where they can enter their name.
+1. **Login Page**: Upon launching the app, users are greeted with a login page where they can enter their name.
 The name is then displayed on the app bar throughout the application.

 ![image](https://github.com/itheaks/NeuroNinga/assets/134759689/74856a20-0f81-4d17-aee7-115ba2fc79e6)